foundriesio/docs/source/user-guide/troubleshooting/troubleshooting.rst

 .. code-block::

    Unable to create device: HTTP_403
-   message: A factory admin must add you to a team with one of these scopes: home-hub:devices:create
+   message: A factory admin must add you to a team with one of these scopes: devices:create

 This indicates no permission to create a device in the Factory.